Alcohol and entertainment licensing

 - There are two types of licence: premises licences and personal licences.

-- From 1 April 2017, it will be illegal to buy alcohol from a wholesaler that is not registered.
+- It is illegal to buy alcohol from a wholesaler that is not registered.

 Does the legislation apply to me?